Panthers fall at home for first time this season

 With Miller on the coaching staff, the Buckeyes posted 10 or more wins on eight occasions and set the school record with 19 victories in 2004.
 OSU also set numerous records that season, including most goals (62), assists (63), shutouts (13) and goals-against average (0.67) and an appearance in the national quarterfinals.

 Ohio State, under Miller's defensive guidance, had consistently been a difficult team for opponents' to score on.
 He had helped direct the Buckeyes to their top four seasons for fewest goals allowed (17 in 2003, 18 in 2004, 13 in 2009 and 15 in 2010).

 Prior to Ohio State, Miller was an assistant coach at Butler University for two seasons (1999-2000).
-The Bulldogs held a record of 12-22-4 and ultimately tied for first in the Midwestern Collegiate Conference in 1999.
+The Bulldogs tied for first in the Midwestern Collegiate Conference in 1999.
 Miller's coaching career began in Indianapolis when he accepted a position as junior varsity and assistant varsity coach of the Cathedral High School boy's team.
 In five years as JV coach, Miller compiled a 38-9-6 record, while the varsity team won multiple city and sectional honors.

-With over 14 years of NCAA Division I coaching experience, Miller holds an "A" License from the U.S. Soccer Federation and is a Region II Olympic Development Program staff coach.
+With over 14 years of NCAA Division I coaching experience, Miller holds an "A" License from the U.S. Soccer Federation, a Premier Diploma from the NSCAA and is a Region II Olympic Development Program staff coach.
 An active member of the NSCAA, he also served as a staff coach with the Ohio Premier Soccer Club in Dublin, Ohio.
 Miller coached four years with the Indiana State Olympic Development Program and the Indiana Youth Soccer Association.